 If you have algae that’s already growing on decor and other plants and not micro-algae the UV sterilizer won’t be of help.
 In that case, you should first eradicate the algae through other proven methods and then run the sterilizer to kill off any free-floating spores.

 If you have cloudy water thanks to microalgae (green color) or a severe bacterial bloom then getting a water sterilization unit will make sense.
 In fact, that’s one of the most efficient tools to treat these conditions.
-Visit the link to learn about them in detail and therefore undestand how to prevent them from coming back after the treatment.
+Visit the links to learn about them in detail and also understand how to prevent them from coming back after the treatment.

 However, if the haziness is present due to microbubbles or debris you can’t count on the UV lamp to clear it.
 In that case, you need some sort of fine mechanical filtration such as polyfill filter floss.